populse/mia_processes/docs/source/documentation/bricks/preprocess/afni/CalcDropTRs.rst

       default value.
 NIFTI

 - *out_prefix* (a string, optional)
     Prefix of the output image.
-Default is 'cropped_'.

     ::